moohy2005/moohy2005.github.io/index.md

 WebRTC (Real-Time Communication) and RTT (Real Time Text):

-The purpose of this research is to increase the accessibility of captions in WebRTC and RTT in order to ease the transmitting of information during conversation between a vocally speaking user and deaf or hard of hearing user.
+The purpose of this research is to increase the accessibility of captions in WebRTC and RTT in order to ease the transmitting of information during conversation between a user speaking orally and deaf or hard of hearing user.
 In this paper, we look into which settings are preferred and if they are influenced by a multitude of factors.
-We propose that WebRTC applications include dynamic caption as a captioning option which is a setting where the caption is attached next to the speaker's head and a texting setting that allows RTT communication in a letter-by-letter format.
+We propose that WebRTC applications include dynamic caption, which is a setting where the caption is displayed next to the speaker's head and a texting setting that allows RTT communication in a letter-by-letter format, as captioning options.

 ## Final Report